joergkrause/svogv/projects/svogv/README.md

 ## The Components

-The components complement the editor by adding more parts typically used in form apps.
+The components complement the editor by adding more parts typically used in forms apps.
 There are many such components available, but sometimes there are pieces that we need quite often but nothing is really handy.
 So I created a small set of such components:

 * **TreeView**: An advanced tree view with icon support and many options such as selections and checkboxes.
 Uses `EventEmitter` to fire several tree node events.
 * **DataGrid**: A classic data grid.
 It provides a model to handle: